VirtualFlyBrain/training/presentations/tools_landscape.md

    and various convenience functions to work with the hemibrain dataset.
 3. [`rcatmaid`](http://natverse.org/rcatmaid/) provides an interface with
-   CATMAID servers such as those the VFB uses to host published from the FAFB or larval fruit fly dataset.
+   CATMAID servers such as those the VFB uses to host published from the FAFB or larval fruit fly dataset. `rcatmaid` is built on top of `nat` and you can use `nat` functions with neurons pulled via `rcatmaid`.

 ## Python
-In Python we packages analogous to those in R:
+In Python, we find packages analogous to those in R:

 1. [`navis`](https://navis.readthedocs.io/en/latest/) is `nat`'s serpentine
    sibling: a general purpose neuron library for visualization and analysis